Kassim M'Dahoma

-Kassim M'Dahoma (born 26 January 1997) is a professional footballer who plays as a defender for club Aubagne.
+Kassim M'Dahoma (born 26 January 1997) is a professional footballer who plays as a defender.
 Born in France, he plays for the Comoros national team.

 Club career

-Youth career

 M'Dahoma spent one season with FC Côte Bleu before moving to the academy of GS Consolat in 2015.

-Boulogne

 He spent two seasons playing for the senior side in Championnat National, before joining divisional rivals US Boulogne in July 2018.

-Bourg-Péronnas

 He went on to join Bourg-Péronnas in August 2019.

-Sporting Club Lyon

 In September 2020 he moved clubs within the Championnat National again, signing for Sporting Club Lyon.

-Avranches

 In August 2021, Avranches announced the signing of M'Dahoma.

-Botoșani

 On 7 October 2022, M'Dahoma agreed to a two-year deal at Romanian Liga I club Botoșani.

 International career

 M'Dahoma made his international debut for the Comoros national team in a friendly 2–0 loss to Togo on 4 July 2017.

+On 11 December 2025, M'Dahoma was called up to the Comoros squad for the 2025 Africa Cup of Nations.